 Analysis and Test Results

-The FDA recommends keeping perishable foods that require refrigeration at or below 40 degrees Fahrenheit; this will ensure their freshness and keep bacteria and other such nasties from growing inside, potentially making you sick.
-Keeping a larger cooler cold will require putting more ice or ice packs inside versus keeping a smaller cooler cold.
+The FDA recommends keeping perishable foods that require refrigeration at or below 40º Fahrenheit; this helps prolong their freshness by slowing down the bacteria and other such nasties from growing inside.
+Keeping a larger cooler cold will require putting more ice or ice packs inside versus keeping a smaller cooler cold, as most coolers recommend at least a 1:1 ice-to-food ratio, if not even more ice.
 Making sure your items are cold before they go into the cooler is another way to add insulation value to any cooler.
-Keeping your food or beverages cold is the number one reason to purchase a cooler; thus, it was the most rigorous metric we tested.
-Our head-to-head ice tests highlight which coolers offer the best insulation value.
+Keeping your food or beverages cold is the number one reason to purchase a cooler; thus, it is the most rigorous metric in our testing.
+Our head-to-head hot room insulation tests highlight which coolers provide the greatest insulation value.

 Ease of Use

-If you wanted to stay home, you'd just use your fridge.
-Where do you want to go with your cooler, and how do you want to get there?
+If you wanted to stay home, you'd use your fridge.
+For an adventure, you need a cooler.
+But where do you want to go with your cooler, and how do you want to get there?
 Depending on the size and type you're planning to take with you, you may have already put some limitations on your adventures.
-Any cooler can be loaded up and thrown in the car, so we didn't think about that so much when rating portability.
 Are you heading from the parking lot to the beach nearby?
 Are you carting around lunch all day at the zoo?
 Are you hiking five miles to your secret fishing hole?
-Clearly, the most portable cooler will be more comfortable to carry for longer distances and amounts of time.
+Without considering overall capacity, the most portable coolers will be more comfortable to carry for longer distances and amounts of time.